goldfirere/units/units/README.md

 2)^2`, regardless of whether the distance is given in meters or feet or centimeters.
 In other words, every law of nature is unit-polymorphic.

-The _units_ package supports unit-polymorphic programs through the coherent system of units (CSU) mechanism.
-A CSU is essentially a mapping from dimensions to the units.
+The _units_ package supports unit-polymorphic programs through the locally coherent system of units (LCSU) mechanism.
+An LCSU is essentially a mapping from dimensions to the units.
 All dimensioned quantities (generally just called quantities) are expressed using the `Qu` type.
 The `Qu` type constructor takes a (perhaps compound) dimension, a CSU and a numerical value type as arguments.
-Internally, the quantity is stored as a number in the units as specified in the CSU -- this may matter if you are worried about rounding errors.
-In the sequence of computations that works within one CSU, there is no unit conversion.
-Unit conversions are needed only when putting values in and out of quantities, or converting between two different CSUs.
+Internally, the quantity is stored as a number in the units as specified in the LCSU -- this may matter if you are worried about rounding errors.
+In the sequence of computations that works within one LCSU, there is no unit conversion.
+Unit conversions are needed only when putting values in and out of quantities, or converting between two different LCSUs.

 Checking out units
 ------------------